maevecrossan/peaceful-path/README.md

 CSS
-No errors were found when checked with the W3C CSS validator.
+No errors were found when checked with the W3C CSS Validator.

 https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmaevecrossan.github.io%2Fpeaceful-path%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en

 <img src="docs/screenshots/w3c-css.png" alt="a screenshot of the html checker showing now errors for the CSS" width="400px">

 ##### Contrast Grid
-I used the contrast grid to enure by colour combinations would allow for an accessible experience.
+I used the contrast grid to enure my colour combinations would allow for an accessible experience.

 As previously mentioned, the grid revealed that two of my original colours were not suitable.
 Below shows the final colours used for the project.
 All used combinations received an AA or AAA rating.

 <img src="docs/screenshots/contrast-grid.png" alt="a screenshot showing the different colours used in the project in a comparative grid format" width="400px">

 ##### Lighthouse
-I used Lighthouse in devtools to test my website on both mobiles and desktop.
+I used Lighthouse in Chrome DevTools to test my website on mobile and desktop.
 Below are the results for desktop:

 <img src="docs/screenshots/lighthouse-homepage-desktop.png" alt="a screenshot of lightouse results for the homepage (desktop)" width="500px">